Lakharam/todo-list/README.md

 ## 🌍 How It Looks

-You can check out the live version of the app here: [Todo List App](https://lakharam.github.io/todo-list/)
+You can check out the live version of the app here: [Live](https://lakharam.github.io/todo-list/)

 ## 🛠️ How to Use